ferdynice/helloworld-war/README.md

 The nature is an Eclipse project, it contains a minimal .classpath and .project file.

-To build a WAR that you can deploy (for example Tomcat or Jetty), you can run 'ant' from the project root.
+To build a WAR that you can deploy (for example to Tomcat or Jetty), you can run 'ant' from the project root.

 Typically, during development, you want run the application directly